 Day 6: Achranich to Gairlochy

-We set off today with an uphill ride through the country side and then downhill to beautiful Loch Linne.
-We follow single track road on the west side of the loch all the way to Fort William with a short ferry crossing to reach our destination.
-The dramatic waterside scenery is open until the last stretch through thicker enclosed woodland; a hunting ground for birds of prey.
+Continuing on our Highlands and Islands cycling tour today, we set off today with an uphill ride through the countryside and then downhill to beautiful Loch Linne.
+We follow single track road on the west side of the loch cycling all the way to Fort William with a short ferry crossing to reach our destination.
+The dramatic waterside scenery is open until the last stretch when we cycle through thicker enclosed woodland; a hunting ground for birds of prey.
 Several hectares of roadside woodland are managed by the Scottish Wildlife Trust as a reserve.

 Cycle Distance: 85.1km (53miles)